nottrobin/docs/src/en/charms-deploying.md

 Where 'cs' denotes the Charm Store.

-!!!
-Note:
+[note]
 A used charm gets cached on the controller's database to minimize network traffic for subsequent uses.
+[/note]

 A custom name, such as 'mysql1', can be assigned to the application by providing an extra argument: